fsantanna/dceu/doc/manual-out.md

 data inheritance, akin to class hierarchy in Object-Oriented Programming.
 A `data` description can precede a block enclosed by braces (`{` and `}`) to nest templates, in in which inner tags reuse fields from outer tags.
-The next example illustrates an `:Event` supertype, in which each subtype adds extra data to the tuple template:
+The next example illustrates an `:Event` super-type, in which each sub-type adds extra data to the tuple template:

 ```
 data :Event = [ts] {            ;; All events carry a timestamp